duquet/myllamacoderclone/LlamaCoder Clone Guide using ChatGPT o3-mini-high v9.md

 });
 ```

-_This section integrates the Together AI API for real-time code generation.
-**Note:** Sample code for the runner setup is available on the Together AI website under Streaming Responses._

 ---

 ## 10. Updating Frontend to Use `runner.on` for Streaming (21:10)

-**Detailed Transcript Summary:**
+_Clarify how streaming responses are handled on the frontend.
+**Note:** Sample code for these blocks was found in the NextJS quickstart guide at [https://docs.together.ai/docs/nextjs-chat-quickstart](https://docs.together.ai/docs/nextjs-chat-quickstart)._

 - **Real-Time Streaming Update:** At 21:10, Hassan details how to update the frontend to process streaming responses.
 - **Splitting the Code:** He splits the logic into two parts: one for creating the runner and one for handling the `content` event.